Madame Munchie in the news:

 What should I know if I ate too much?

-If you ever encounter yourself in this situation, here are a few things that might help: drink water, eat some food, and try to find a quiet place to relax and sleep.
-Most importantly, don’t panic, you will get through this moment eventually.
+If you encounter yourself in this situation drink some water, eat some food, and try to find a quiet place to relax and sleep.
+Most importantly, don’t panic, don’t drive, and wait until the effects subside.

-The effects of THC tend to be amplified by the consumption of alcohol.
-Beware when mixing these two products: your tolerance level will be lower than usually.
-We do not recommend mixing cannabis with alcohol or any controlled substances.
+The effects of THC are amplified by alcohol; we do not recommend mixing cannabis with alcohol or any other substances.

-How does it compare to smoking or other forms of ingestion?
+How do edibles compare to other forms of ingestion?

-Keep cannabis products out of reach of children and pets, and store in original packaging.
-Do not travel with cannabis products to other states.
+Keep cannabis products out of reach of children and pets, store in original packaging, do not travel with cannabis products to other states.
 Please consume cannabis responsibly.